Mangano Corruption Retrial Set For Oct. 9

 CENTRAL ISLIP, N.Y.
-(CBSNewYork/AP) — The federal corruption retrial former Nassau County Executive Ed Mangano and his wife, Linda, will begin Oct.
+(CBSNewYork/AP) — The federal corruption retrial of former Nassau County Executive Ed Mangano and his wife, Linda, will begin Oct.
 9.

 U.S. District Judge Joan Azrack set the date Thursday.